dmora/dmora/README.md

 # Welcome to My Personal Page

 Greetings!
-I am [Your Name], and this is my personal page on GitHub.
+I am David, and this is my personal page on GitHub.
 Here, you will find information about me and some useful links.

 ## About Me

-I am a [Your Occupation or Area of Expertise].
-I am passionate about [Your Passion or Interest], and in my free time, I enjoy [Your Hobbies or Interests].
+I am a Senior Engineering MAnager.
+I am passionate about everything technology related, and in my free time, I enjoy Asados, roadtrips and my farms.

 ## Useful Links